-Project-related activities conducted in the Spada Lake Reservoir Basin and on other Project lands from 2016-2017 were conducted according to the MMHPP.
+Project-related activities conducted in the Spada Lake Reservoir Basin and on other Project lands from 2016-2018 were conducted according to the MMHPP.
 Plans and activities were prepared or modified as needed to comply with the MMHPP.
 These activities included:

-- Planning and construction related to Diversion Dam Volitional Passage - Planning of the Water Temperature Conditioning pipe and valve to improve habitat conditions within the bypass reach - Implementing the Whitewater Recreation Plan under License Article 412 - Air-lifting toilets out of the Bear Creek and Nighthawk Recreation Sites to support the Recreation Resource Management Plan (RRMP) - Conducting snow surveys to support project operations and water supply planning - Conducting hazard tree maintenance activities to support operation and maintenance

-- Implementing all aspects of the TRMP - Implementing all aspects of the NWMP
+- Planning and construction related to Diversion Dam Volitional Passage - Planning and construction of the Water Temperature Conditioning pipe and valve to improve habitat conditions within the bypass reach - Implementing the Whitewater Recreation Plan under License Article 412 - Air-lifting toilets out of the Bear Creek and Nighthawk Recreation Sites to support the Recreation Resource Management Plan (RRMP) - Conducting snow surveys to support project operations and water supply planning - Conducting hazard tree maintenance activities to support operation and maintenance - Conducting recreation site vegetation maintenance and trail improvements - Implementing all aspects of the TRMP - Implementing all aspects of the NWMP